Extended affine Weyl groups of BCD type, Frobenius manifolds and their Landau-Ginzburg superpotentials: Introduction

 and

 Here $1\le k\le l$, $\gamma=1$ except for the cases when $R=B_l, k=l$ and $R=F_4, k=3$ or $k=4$, in these three cases $\gamma=2$. \end{de}

-The above definition of the extended affine Weyl group coincides with the one given in \cite{DZ1998} for the particular choice of $\al_k$ that is made there.
-We note that in the cases for which $\gamma=1$ the number $\frac12 (\al_k,\al_k)$ are integers, while for the three exceptional cases $\frac12 (\al_k,\al_k)=\frac12$.
+The above definition of the extended affine Weyl group coincides with the one given in \cite{DZ1998} for the particular choice of $\al_k$ made there.
+We note that in the cases for which $\gamma=1$ the numbers $\frac12 (\al_k,\al_k)$ are integers, while for the three exceptional cases $\frac12 (\al_k,\al_k)=\frac12$. \ian{Since we will only be considering the non-exceptional cases, we will take $\gamma=1$ for the remainder of the paper.}